bmerlet/MidiLibrary/README.md

 # MidiLibrary

-The MidiLibrary project is a C# library (.DLL) to support projects using of MIDI on windows.
+The MidiLibrary project is a C# library (.DLL) to support projects using of MIDI.

+It is supported on:

+- Windows (using Windows Multimedia)
+- Linux (using ALSA)

 It provides:

 - Types for all midi messages, as well as tracks and sequences
 - Reading and writing of midi files